 6. Run through this checklist of legal to-dos

-There are a few legal and regulatory items you’ll want to familiarize yourself with once your contractor accepts the gig.
+There are a couple independent contractor tax forms you’ll want to familiarize yourself with once your contractor accepts the gig.

 Ask them to fill out Form W-9 (or Form W8-BEN if they’re an international resident or citizen)